rickbergfalk/npm-postgres-mashup/readme.md

     postgresDatabase: 'postgres-db-name',
     postgresUser: 'postgres-db-user',
     postgresPassword: 'postgres-db-password',

+    // Optional.
+Defaults to false
-    beNoisy: true,                            // if you want to be console.logged a lot
+    // Use if you want to be console.logged a lot and updated about progress
+    beNoisy: true,

+    // Optional.
+Defaults to false
-    emptyPostgres: true,                      // removes any npm postgres tables and start fresh
+    // Use if you want to remove any npm postgres tables and start fresh
+    // Otherwise processing will pick up where you left off
+    emptyPostgres: true,

-    stopOnCatchup: false,                     // exits process once caught up
+    // fires once caught up
-    onCatchup: function () {                  // fires once caught up
+    onCatchup: function () {
-        console.log('all caught up!');
+        console.log("all caught up!");
+        console.log("turn me off now and start again later...");
+        console.log("or just let me keep going.");

+        // use this to safetly stop processing the feed npmpm.stopFeedAndProcessing(function () {
+            console.log('stopped the feed');
+            console.log('exiting now');
+            process.exit(0);
+        });
     }
 });